jaakkopy/chat-match-app/README.md

 If everything was set up correctly, and the database is running, you can run the project:
 - **Development mode**: In the `client` directory, run `npm start`, and in the `server` directory, run `npm run dev`.
 The UI should be accessible from http://localhost:3000
 - **Production mode**: In the `server` directory, run `npm run start`.
-The UI should be accessible from http://localhost:8000
+The UI should be accessible from http://localhost:8000 (note: the client build setup has to be done before this)

 # Testing guide
 Some tests have been implemented for the server.
 During development, the tests were ran using a separate Docker container.
 Other ways work as well, but the following guide is for using the container approach:
 1. On the root of the project, there is a script `create-postgres-container.sh` that you can use.
 It creates a container and initializes it with the `init.sql` script.
     - For example: `./create-postgres-container.sh postgres-test-db 5555 password` creates a container with the name 'postgres-test-db', sets it to expose the port 5555, and uses 'password' as the password.
 2. Change the working directory to the server: `cd server`.
 If dependencies are not installed yet, please install them with `npm install`.
-3. In the root of the `server` directory, create a `.env.test` for example with the following entries (change the example values to whichever you chose to use):
+3. In the root of the `server` directory, create a file called `.env.test` with the following entries (change the example values to whichever you chose to use):
 ```
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=password